 Work on American Parkway did not start until December 2012 due to land rights issues, funding shortages and delays in design and environmental studies.2 The initial stretch opened to traffic connected Dauphin Street and Airport Road.
 An eastern extension to Nelson Street was also constructed.3 The bridge across the Lehigh River was built last, having opened on November 24, 2015 after a ribbon cutting ceremony held at 11 that morning.
 The span was previously planned for completion in December 2014, but fractured rock discovered beneath the river bed led to delays on the $36 million project.2

-For more information on decommissioned Interstate 178, visit Pennsylvania Highways: Pennsylvania’s Dearly Departed Interstates.
+More information on decommissioned Interstate 178 available at Pennsylvania Highways: Pennsylvania’s Dearly Departed Interstates.